Home Buying a Vehicle in Australia (van, 4WD, car)

 The most common models are: Mitsubishi Pajero, Toyota Landcruiser, Nissan Pathfinder, Ford Explorer, Nissan Terrano, Nissan Patrol, Holden Jackaroo, Jeep Cherokee.

-Buy a regular car
+Buy a Compact Car

 A car is a good way to travel economically and is the cheapest vehicle to buy.
 The disadvantage is especially space.
 Depending on the model of car but, you might have to count on sleeping in a tent rather than inside the vehicle.